passenger94/shoes3/shoesManual_redcarpet01.md

 **Windows 7''', and anything else '''Windows 2000** compatible.
 ![](/static/man-look-vista.png)

-Above is pictured the `simple-clock.rb` sample running on Windows Vista.
+Above is pictured the <span style="color:red">simple-clock.rb</span> sample running on Windows Vista.
 This example is also draws ovals and lines to build the clock, which is animated to repaint itself several times each second.